wildangellisa1977/FlipperHTTP/HELP.md

 ### Issue: "Failed to receive data" in every app
 **Solution:**
 1. Update your WiFi credentials in the `Settings` menu option of the app.
 In the `FlipWiFi` app, this is done in the `Saved APs` option.
 Verify that you are connecting to a 2.4 GHz network.
 Supported boards do not support 5 GHz networks.
+2. Save your WiFi manually in the `Saved APs` option of the `FlipWiFi` app.

 ### Issue: "Failed to scan..."" in the FlipWiFi app
 **Solution:**